AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-endless.\" Which is to say that ignorance of the real meaning of the word on the part of those who were not familiar with Greek, subverted the current belief in universal restoration, cherished, as we shall directly show, by **Clement** and the Alexandrine Christians.
+endless.\" Which is to say that ignorance of the real meaning of the word on the part of those who were not familiar with Greek, subverted the current belief in universal restoration, cherished, as we shall directly show, by Clement and the Alexandrine Christians.

+### Clement's Language.

 Passages from the works of Clement, only a few of which we quote, will sufficiently establish the fact that he taught universal restoration.

-"For all things are ordered both universally and in particular by the Lord of the universe, with a view to the salvation of the universe....But needful corrections, by the goodness of the great, overseeing judge, through the attendant angels, through various prior judgments, through the final judgment, compel even those who have become more callous to repent."
+"For all things are ordered both universally and in particular by the Lord of the universe, with a view to the salvation of the universe....
+But needful corrections, by the goodness of the great, overseeing judge, through the attendant angels, through various prior judgments, through the final judgment, compel even those who have become more callous to repent."

 "So he saves all; but some he converts by penalties, others who follow him of their own will, and in accordance with the worthiness of his